Sipsuru-Patch/.github/profile/README.md

  - No One Device Restriction.
 (One device restriction removed, now you can watch the same course in your mobile, tab, tv, desktop, laptop etc, (even at the same time))
  - Addon: Share Receive (Can backup and share all courses just as a token or cloud links file, which are custom text files, that consumes about 1MB of your storage, they're valid till the video is removed from AWS servers typically after 3 months from uploading.)
  - Addon: Poster Customizer (Can customize background images of Sipsuru Media Player.
 Can add any of your own image.)
- - Addon: Media Downloadre (Can download courses from Sipsuru Media Player or backups (token or link files), to local computer as mp4 files, directly from AWS server, without any watermark.)
+ - Addon: Media Downloader (Can download courses from Sipsuru Media Player or backups (token or link files), to local computer as mp4 files, directly from AWS server, without any watermark.)
  - Seamless Integration (The patched software and addons integrate with each other seamlesly to provide the best of the best.)
 ---